-For the leasehold land and buildings, outlet mall buildings, investment properties and unlisted investment are carried at fair value at the end of each reporting period.
+For the leasehold land and buildings, outlet mall buildings, investment properties and unlisted investment are carried at fair at the end of each reporting period.
 In determining the fair value, the valuers use the most relevant valuation techniques involving certain estimates of market conditions and utilisation of market observable inputs and data as far as possible.
 The key inputs used in the fair value measurement are categorised into different levels based on how observable of the key inputs used in the valuation techniques are: (i) Level 1: Quoted prices in active markets for identical items (unadjusted); (ii) Level 2: Observable direct or indirect inputs other than Level 1 inputs; and (iii) Level 3: Unobservable inputs (i.e. not derived from market data).
 The classification of an item into the above levels is based on the lowest level of the key inputs used that has a significant effect on the fair value measurement.
 Transfer of items between levels are recognised in the period as they occur.
-Changes to key assumptions and inputs used in the valuation techniques would result in changes in the fair value and the corresponding adjustments to the amount of gain or loss are reported in profit or loss or other comprehensive income respectively.
+Changes to key assumptions and inputs used in the valuation techniques would result in changes in the fair and the corresponding adjustments to the amount of gain or loss are reported in profit or loss or other comprehensive income respectively.

-Information of the valuation techniques and key inputs used in determining the fair value of properties and financial instruments are set out in Notes 14, 15 and 37(c) to the consolidated financial statements.
+The significant judgement and high level of estimation uncertainty are involved in the valuation of these assets.
+Information of the valuation techniques and key inputs used in determining the fair value of properties and financial instruments are set out in Notes 14, 15 and 38(c) to the consolidated financial statements.